-$$EXS_t(40) = EX_t(40) - r_t (47)$$
+$$EXS_t(40) = EX_t(40) - r_t (35)$$

 Therefore, we see that an increase in the spread can be generated by an increase in $EXS_t(40)$ or an increase in $TP_t(40)$ (or both).
-The "monetary policy explanation" of the predictive power of the spread is based on the fact that S_t increases in response to a decrease of r_t and an increase of $EXS_t(40)$.
-However, equation (46) indicates that an increase in the spread can also result from a rise in the term premium $TP_t(40)$, not necessarily related to monetary policy.
+The "monetary policy explanation" of the predictive power of the spread is based on the fact that $S_t$ increases in response to a decrease of $r_t$ and an increase of $EXS_t(40)$ .
+However, equation (34) indicates that an increase in the spread can also result from a rise in the term premium $TP_t(40)$ , not necessarily related to monetary policy.
 For instance, any events that can affect the supply and demand for long term bonds are good candidate to explain a move on the term premium, and consequently the spread of interest rate.
 However, if the spread increases because of a rise in the term premium, the final effect on real activity is not clear.
 On one hand, an higher term premium, that is an higher long term interest rate, should deteriorate the financing conditions and then should reduce private investment and economic activity.
 In this case there is a negative relationship between the spread and future output growth.
-On the other hand, if the rise in the term premium and long term interest rate are due to an increase in the government purchases, financed by the issue of long term bonds, one may expect that spending government policy should finally stimulate economic activity.
+On the other hand, if the rise in the term premium and long term bonds, one may expect that spending government policy should finally stimulate economic activity.
 In this case, the increase in the spread induces a rise in real output and the relationship between the spread and future activity is positive.